 Of all the diamond jewelry that women wear, the piece that depends most heavily on correct sizing is a ring.
-While it’s possible for items like bracelets or necklaces to become “stuck,” they generally stay in place and can be easily removed when desired.
+While items like bracelets or necklaces can become “stuck,” they generally stay in place and can be easily removed when desired.
 Rings, on the other hand, must be the correct size and fit, or the wearer may experience discomfort that distracts from their beautiful appearance.

 Whether you’re shopping for a ring for yourself or for a significant other, these tips are sure to help.
 Learn how to determine the perfect ring size below.

 To help determine your correct ring size, there are a few easy methods to get you started on how to determine ring size: